CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 * Dean: Steven Kahla | <a href="tel:281-655-3788">281-655-3788</a> | <a href="mailto:steven.c.kahla@lonestar.edu">steven.c.kahla@lonestar.edu</a>

 ### Non Attendance at Start of Semester
-If you have not attended class for Face-to-Face sections or if you have not logged into D2L for Online sections by to the Official Day of Record, you will be administratively withdrawn from the class, no exceptions.
+If you have not attended class for a face-to-face section or if you have not logged into D2L for an on-line section by to the Official Day of Record, you will be administratively withdrawn from the class, no exceptions.

 ### Withdrawal Policy
-Withdrawal from the course after the Official Day of Record and prior to “W” Day (Friday November 6th, 2018) will result in a final grade of “W” on your transcript.
+Withdrawal from the course after the Official Day of Record and prior to “W” Day (Friday April 6th, 2018) will result in a final grade of “W” on your transcript.
 Instructor approval is necessary if you want to withdraw after the Official Day.
-No credit will be awarded for a course earning a “W.”  If you stop participating in the online class, you must withdraw at the registration office prior to “W” day.
+No credit will be awarded for a course earning a “W.”  If you stop participating in the on-line class, you must withdraw at the registration office prior to “W” day.

 _If you stop attending class and do not officially withdraw, you **will receive an “F”** for the course._